 Small BusinessCommerceE-commerce

-Selling online is a necessity for any business that wants to reach new customers and grow sales.
+By 2027, 23% of retail purchases are expected to happen online.1 Selling online is becoming a necessity for any business that wants to reach new customers and grow sales.
 Not only can your operation meet the needs of customers 24 hours a day, but you can also access buyers from around the world instead of just your local market.

-Let's take a look at everything a small business needs to consider when exploring how to sell online.
+Let's look at major considerations for small businesses exploring how to sell products online.

 Step 1: Know your competitors in business

-Understanding who you're competing against is the foundation for any business strategy.
-When it comes to selling online, you're likely going up against thousands of other sellers, from mega-retailers like Amazon to companies with their own ecommerce websites to individual sellers on platforms like eBay and Etsy.
-So how can you set yourself apart?
+Understanding your competitive marketplace is the foundation for any business strategy.
+When you sell online, you're likely going up against thousands of other sellers, from mega-retailers like Amazon to companies with their own ecommerce websites to individual sellers on platforms like eBay and Etsy.
+So, how can you set yourself apart?

-• Research your competitors: Identify the other businesses that sell products similar to your own.
-By looking at their products, price points, and marketing content, you can determine which audience they are targeting, their marketing strategy, and their larger business strategy.
+• Research your competitors.
+Knowing how to conduct a competitive analysis is essential for carving out your niche in the market.
+Start by identifying other businesses that sell products like your own.
+By looking at their products, price points, and marketing content, you can determine which audience they are targeting, their marketing strategy, and their broader business strategy.

-• Create a business plan: Using this information, identify gaps that you can use to inform your own business plan so you can stand out in the market.
+• Create a business plan.
+Using this information, identify gaps that you can use to inform your own business plan so you can stand out in the market.
 For example, you may be able to identify an underserved audience, see an opportunity to offer a luxury version of a product at a premium price point, or capture an opening to offer a lower-cost version by leveraging third-party partners or running the business out of your home.
 Your plan should include your mission statement, marketing strategy, brand identity, and overall plan for operations.
+Learn more about how to write a business plan.

 Step 3: Determine your product pricing

-Begin by using your competitor's prices as your benchmark to ensure your product is in the ballpark of what customers will expect when they look at search results.
-Depending on your brand and strategy, your goal may be to become the bargain option or the premium version.
+Begin by using your competitors’ prices as your benchmark to ensure your product is in the ballpark of what customers expect when they look at search results.
+Depending on your brand and strategy, your goal may be to become the bargain option, the premium version, or something in between.

 Step 4: Create an online store